odan/odan.github.io/_posts/2020-05-25-slim4-logging.md

 ## Usage

 Okay, great!
-From now on you can create your custom logfile per class by using the `LoggerFactory` instance.
+From now on you can create your custom logfile by using the `LoggerFactory` instance.

 ### Slim Error middleware